jboss-developer/jboss-eap-quickstarts/app-client/README.md

 Access the Remote Client Application from a different machine
 ---------------------

 This example shows how to invoke an EJB from a remote standalone Java EE application on a different machine.
 In this case, the client needs to define a properties file to define properties to connect and authenticate to the server.
-The properties file is passed on the command line using the "--ejb-client-properties" argument.
+The properties file is passed on the command line using the `--ejb-client-properties` argument.

 ### Configure Machine_1 (Remote Server Machine)